TEMPLES & SHRINES 庙宇莊厳. 殿堂清静

 Lung Kong Tin Yee "Joss House," Seattle, 1911

 In 1917, the Bing Kung Tong dedicated a new shrine within its building at 8th and King Streets.
 Said to be "the finest temple in the country," it was described by the Seattle Times (1917-02-26) as the "last word in opulence of decorative work that includes tapestries, richly-inlaid woods, fine porcelain and artificial flowers ...
-There is onlt one other Chine Masonic temple approaching the Seattle shrine, and that is in San Francisco."
-The editors believe but cannot yet confirm that much of this decorative work survives.
+There is only one other Chinese Masonic temple approaching the Seattle shrine, and that is in San Francisco."

 (UNLESS OTHERWISE STATED ALL DATA ON THIS PAGE COMES FROM THE EDITORS' OWN RESEARCH ON PRIMARY SOURCES & ARTIFACTS)